ElementalPublishing/Raycaster/README.md

 - Requires **Python 3.12+** and [Poetry](https://python-poetry.org/).
 - Uses only cross-platform libraries (e.g., `pygame`).
 - Multi-core rendering uses Python’s `concurrent.futures` for best performance on all modern CPUs.
-- No native dependencies required by default; optional backend folder for future C/C++/Rust modules.
+- No native dependencies required by default; backend uses Cython for speed.

 ---